mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 * For the OpenAI API configuration, if no model is explicitly passed into the microflow, there is a default model that will be used.
 * For the Azure OpenAI configuration, the model is already determined by the deployment in the [Azure OpenAI portal](https://oai.azure.com/portal).
 Any model explicitly specified will be ignored and hence can be left empty.

 In the context of chat completions, system prompts and user prompts are two key components that help guide the language model in generating relevant and contextually appropriate responses.
+For more information on prompt engineering see the [resources](#resources) section.
 It varies per exposed microflow activity which prompts are required and how these must be passed, as described in the following sections.
 For more information, see the [ENUM_Role](#enum-role) section.

 #### 3.2.1 `Call Chat Completions API (without history)`

 The microflow activity `Call Chat Completions API (without history)` supports scenarios where there is no need to send a list of (historic) messages comprising the conversation so far as part of the request.
 The system prompt and user prompt are available as string input parameters.
 Depending on the use case, both or only one can be used.
 For technical details, see the [Technical reference](#chat-completions-without-history-technical) section.
 Functionally, the prompt strings can be written in a specific way and can be tailored to get the desired result and behavior.
-For more information, see [Prompt engineering](https://platform.openai.com/docs/guides/prompt-engineering).
+For more information on prompt engineering see the [resources](#resources) section.

 #### 3.2.2 `Call Chat Completions API (with history)`